 Night Manta Snorkel with Jacks Diving Locker

-A night snorkel with the Manta Rays was high on my list of things to do on The Big Island.
+A night snorkel with the Manta Rays was high on my list of things to do on The Big Island with kids.
 I wasn’t sure how we would make it work with the kids as many of the companies I first contacted had minimum ages.
 Jacks Diving Locker were extremely accommodating with the kids and I am 100% glad that we persisted and took the kids on this adventure.
+Snorkelling around the Big Island with kids is do-able, just do some research beforehand as to the companies who are happy to take kids.

 Places to eat in and around Kona